-The multi-tasking oven
+2. The multi-tasking oven

-Out-smart your radiator
+3. Out-smart your radiator

-Seal the nooks and crannies
+5. Seal the nooks and crannies

-These are both cost effective and excellent at keeping out cold drafts.
-You could also look at sealing your window frames with caulk.
-By applying caulk around the windows, there will be no room for cold air to seep in.
+These are both cost-effective and excellent at keeping out cold drafts.
+You could also look at sealing your window frames with caulk which means there will be no room for cold air to seep in.
 Caulk is inexpensive and you can find it at your local hardware store.

-Let the steam out
+6. Let the steam out

 If you’re having a hot shower or a nice bath (and your circumstances allow it), leave the bathroom door open and let the steam travel through the rest of your house.
 This will not only leave the other rooms a bit warmer but will also stop your mirrors and windows from fogging up.

-Don’t forget about the pipes
+7. Don’t forget about the pipes